rishi5565/internshala-stipend-estimator/README.md

 # **Project Overview**

-* Created an app that estimates Internship stipends on the basis of personalized factors for each individual user with inputs ranging widely from location, skills, perks, duration, etc.
+* Built an app that estimates Internship stipends on the basis of personalized factors for each individual user with inputs ranging widely from location, skills, perks, duration, etc.

 * Scraped over 15000+ internship postings from Internshala.com using web scraper written on Python.